- 23 /Sep Thursday,17:00 to 18:0029 /Sep Wednesday,17:00 to 18:00

 The Lowy Institute is an Australian think tank with a global outlook.
 Our research interests are as broad as Australia’s interests, and we host distinguished speakers from around the globe on foreign policy, defence, politics, aid and development, journalism, sport, science and the arts.

 As an Australian think tank, Asia touches everything the Lowy Institute does.
-Our research and events calendar have a special Asia focus, and our experts produce commentary for the world’s leading news outlets on events in the region.
+Our research and events calendar have a special Asia-Pacific focus, and our experts produce commentary for the world’s leading news outlets on events in the region.

 The Lowy Institute is at the centre of Australia’s foreign policy and national security debates.
 Every prime minister and foreign minister since 2003, when the Institute was founded, has spoken at the Lowy Institute.
 Our annual poll of Australian public opinion is cited around the world, our experts are sought out by the Australian media for commentary on breaking events, and our research – including our flagship Lowy Institute Papers, published by Penguin – helps set the national agenda.

 The Lowy Institute aims to be a world-leading online think tank.
 Our digital magazine, The Interpreter, was the first of its kind among foreign-policy think tanks, and we publish groundbreaking interactive research such as the Global Diplomacy Index, the Asia Power Index, and the Lowy Institute Pacific Aid Map.